Calf AugmentationAuthor: Dr. Gordon Sasaki

 Few plastic surgeons can match Dr. Sasaki's combination of expertise, compassion, and experience.
 He's a distinguished educator and a renowned innovator whose work and research have influenced a generation of plastic surgeons.
 Dr. Sasaki will work with you to make the improvements you desire.

 The optimal candidate for autologous fat grafting is slightly overweight but in good health.
 There must be adequate fat elsewhere in the abdomen, back and buttocks for harvesting (liposuction) and processing of fat for micrografting above and into each calf muscle.
 A compression garment is applied to decrease swelling, bruising and to enhance the healing process.
-Patients are encouraged to wear the garment between four to six weeks.
+Patients are encouraged to wear the garment between 4 to 6 weeks.
 Complications are uncommon but may include fat demise, asymmetry, bleeding, fluid collection, infection, and nerve irritation.
 Dr. Sasaki will discuss in detail your preoperative and postoperative management.
 His staff will prescribe pain and antibiotic medications on your preoperative visit.

 Are you ready to discover all the ways Sasaki Advanced Aesthetic Medical Center in Pasadena can enhance your appearance and confidence?
 Request a consultation using our online form or call (626) 796-3373 for an appointment.Back to Top